jrostudent/Applied-Project/README.md

 - Configure path to run ID .csv file
 - Configure download dirs for SRA & .fastq files

-## Summary
-A very useful script for efficiently downloading .fastq from SRA, allows for worry free downloads with large datasets & long download times

 # K-mer Matrix Full Join loop (full_join_loop_python.py)
 A python script designed to automate the full-joining of k-mer matrices (consisting of a k-mer sequence column and a count column) into a larger matrix consisting of k-mer rows and sample columns with count records.
 This can also be used for other forms of 'omic data, such as gene count matrices.